 Open to Grades: 11 & 12 Length of Course: Full year Graduation Requirement: English or Elective Prerequisite: None Goals/Skills Developed: AP English Literature & Composition is a challenging course that will focus on close reading of Western literature and on writing.
 Students will read a good many novels, short stories, essays, and plays and they will study poetry extensively.
 In addition, students will respond to the writing assignments.
 Independent reading (including summer reading) is also a part of the class.
-An AP exam is offered at the end of the school year earn college credit.

-that may allow students to
+An AP exam is offered at the end of the school year that may allow students to will also examine women's issues of today such as equal pay, glass ceiling, cycle of violence, as well as many other topics.
+This class is designed to enhance student's understanding of the world outside of what they know.